-The military vernacular within procedural pamphlets published by the US Army already encodes a degree of obedience through its selective vocabulary and emphasis on protocol as an automative mechanism.
+In the military institution, obedience is regularly encoded through systems of biopower - that is, "the set of mechanisms through which the basic biological features of the human species became the object of a political strategy."
+(Foucault, 1978: 16) In the US military, biopower functions through both capital punishment and the voice by the establishment of an order of language.
+The military vernacular within procedural pamphlets published by the US Army encodes a degree of obedience through its selective vocabulary and emphasis on protocol as an automative mechanism.
 Further to its integration within the systems of communication, obedience is also encoded within the traditions and rituals that form the foundation of military service, with capital punishment being an obvious example.
 Various execution methods have been employed throughout the history of armed conflict, although only a small number - those that we still may consider to be somewhat 'humane' - survive as modern forms of capital punishment.
-The firing squad, now a mostly antiquated form of execution in the developed world, is emblematic of how morality can be mediated through protocol and its logic of rules and rituals.
+The firing squad, now a mostly antiquated form of execution in the developed world, is emblematic of how obedience can be mediated through protocol and an institutional logic of rules and rituals.

 To analyse a specific example, the Procedure for Military Executions, pamphlet number 27-4, published by the US Army in 1947 (albeit containing a lot of material from an earlier 1944 document), outlines the operational protocol informed by both legal, medical and military-traditional influences to be followed when a death sentence is imposed on a prisoner.
 The pamphlet details two forms of military capital punishment: execution by musketry (i.e. the firing squad), and execution by hanging.
 In Section 1, titled General, there are a series of 12 paragraphs that detail the protocol to be followed, common to both forms of execution.
 (US Dept. Army, 1947: 1-4) This document is particularly interesting when cross-referenced with its actual purpose: most of those who were executed according to its protocol were in fact US soldiers, for serious crimes committed during the second world war.
+Furthermore, the use of capital punishment in the military was becoming increasingly rare during the 1950s, with the final execution taking place in 1961.
+Thus, we can consider this pamphlet to be a final establishment of 'classic' disciplinary protocols that was perhaps already in decline.